mehulagg/gitlab/.gitlab/issue_templates/Snowplow event tracking.md

 * Property: An optional string describing the object or the action performed on it.
 * Value: An optional numeric data to quantify or further describe the user action.

--->

-## Structured Events
 | Category | Action | Label | Property | Feature Issue | Additional Information |
 | ------ | ------ | ------ | ------ | ------ | ------ |
 | cell | cell | cell | cell | cell | cell |
 | cell | cell | cell | cell | cell | cell |

 <!--
-There may be instances where structured events are not sufficient.
-You may want to track an event where the property changes frequently or is something very unique.
-In those cases, use a [self-decribing event](https://docs.snowplowanalytics.com/docs/understanding-tracking-design/out-of-the-box-vs-custom-events-and-entities/#self-describing-events)

 >

 <!--